Warp Five: A Star Trek Enterprise Podcast

 Production C Bryan Jones (Editor and Producer) Matthew Rushing (Executive Producer) Norman C. Lao (Associate Producer)

 In this episode of Warp Five, hosts C Bryan Jones and Matthew Rushing continue our 20th-anniversary retrospective that takes you through all of Star Trek: Enterprise, one episode at a time.
-In this installment, we continue Season 2 with “Horizon” as we discuss family dynamics, what could have been for Travis, Archer’s leadership, T’Pol's book club, and the unexpected connection between the Mayweather and Janeway families.
+In this installment, we continue Season 3 with "Impulse" as we discuss how the story flips the Human–Vulcan narrative and accelerates T'Pol's character development.

 Hosts C Bryan Jones and Matthew Rushing